subhashigupta01/Elevate-Labs-Final-projects-/README.md

     After creating dashboards below is some meaningful insights.
   * Women customers are more likely to buy products compared to men (~65%).
   * The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
-  * The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+  * The adult age group (30-49 yrs) is maximum contributing (~50%) and buying the most products.
-  * The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
+  * The maximum number of customer buying there products from Amazon, Flipkart and Myntra channels.

  # Final Conclusion
-   After analysing vrinda store sales report I got conclusion to solve there sales problems that if vrinda store wants to improve sales then they       should target the women customers of the age group(30-49) years whho are living in Maharashtra, Karnataka and Uttar Pradesh by showing
+   After analysing vrinda store sales report I got conclusion to solve there sales problems that if vrinda store wants to improve sales then they should target the women customers of the age group(30-49) years who are living in Maharashtra, Karnataka and Uttar Pradesh by showing
-   ads/offers/coupons available on Amazon, Flipkart and Myntra.
+   ads/offers/coupons/discount available on Amazon, Flipkart and Myntra.